Tandem Computers: NonStop Himalaya S-Series

-In 1997 Tandem introduced the NonStop Himalaya S-Series with a new top-level system architecture based on ServerNet connections.
-ServerNet replaced the obsolete Dynabus, FOX, and I/O buses.
+In 1997, Tandem introduced the NonStop Himalaya S-Series with a new top-level system architecture based on ServerNet connections.
+ServerNet replaced the Dynabus, FOX, and I/O buses.
 It was much faster, more general, and could be extended to more than just two-way redundancy via an arbitrary fabric of point-to-point connections.
 Tandem designed ServerNet for its own needs but then promoted its use by others; it evolved into the InfiniBand industry standard.

 All S-Series machines used MIPS processors, including the R4400, R10000, R12000, and R14000.

-The design of the later, faster MIPS cores was primarily funded by Silicon Graphics Inc. But Intel's Pentium Pro overtook the performance of RISC designs and also SGI's graphics business shrunk.
+The design of the later, faster MIPS cores was primarily funded by Silicon Graphics Inc. But Intel's sixth generation Pentium Pro overtook the performance of RISC designs, and also SGI's graphics business shrank.
 After the R10000, there was no investment in significant new MIPS core designs for high-end servers.
-So Tandem needed to eventually move its NonStop product line yet again onto some other microprocessor architecture with competitive fast chips.
+So Tandem needed to move its NonStop product line to another microprocessor architecture with competitive fast chips.

 Acquisition by Compaq, attempted migration to Alpha

 Jimmy Treybig remained CEO of the company he founded until a downturn in 1996.
 The next CEO was Roel Pieper, who joined the company in 1996 as president and CEO.
 Re-branding to promote itself as a true Wintel (Windows/Intel) platform was conducted by their in-house brand and creative team led by Ronald May, who later went on to co-found the Silicon Valley Brand Forum in 1999.
 The concept worked, and shortly thereafter the company was acquired by Compaq.

-Compaq's x86-based server division was an early outside adopter of Tandem's ServerNet/Infiniband interconnect technology.
-In 1997, Compaq acquired the Tandem Computers company and NonStop customer base to balance Compaq's heavy focus on low-end PCs.
+Compaq's x86-based server division was an early outside adopter of Tandem's ServerNet/InfiniBand interconnect technology.
+In 1997, Compaq acquired the Tandem Computers company and NonStop customer base to balance Compaq's heavy focus on personal computers (PCs).
 In 1998, Compaq also acquired the much larger Digital Equipment Corporation and inherited its DEC Alpha RISC servers with OpenVMS and Tru64 Unix customer bases.
 Tandem was then midway in porting its NonStop product line from MIPS R12000 microprocessors to Intel's new Itanium Merced microprocessors.
 This project was restarted with Alpha as the new target to align NonStop with Compaq's other large server lines.
 But in 2001, Compaq terminated all Alpha engineering investments in favor of the Itanium microprocessors, before any new NonStop products were released on Alpha.